Guymer/gst/README.md

 # Global Sailing Times (GST)

-This project aims to show have a vessel sails around the globe.
+This project aims to show how a vessel sails around the globe.

 If you want to run the example script using a profiler and print out the top 25 most time-consuming functions then run: